fiuneuro/cis-processing/README.md

   cis-processing.
 - [Heudiconv](https://heudiconv.readthedocs.io):
   We use heudiconv to perform the conversion from raw DICOMs to BIDS dataset.
-  Users must provide a valid heudiconv heuristic file to `cis-processing`.
+  Users must provide a valid heudiconv heuristic file to `conversion_workflow.py`.
 - [ReproIn](https://github.com/ReproNim/reproin):
   ReproIn serves as a standard for organizing and labeling your protocols at the scanner.
 By following this standard at acquisition, you can use the